Advertisement

 The phrase makes your home come true assumes that Squarefoot is the subject.
 If the phrase is intended as a command, the verb makes should be changed to make.

-1. The one-word form is required.
-Everyone is used to refer to all the people in a group.
-It can be replaced by everybody.
+5. The one-word form everyone is required.
+It refers to all the people in a group and can be replaced by everybody.

-2. The verb following make should be a bare infinitive.
+6. The verb following make should be a bare infinitive; that is, the base form of the verb.

 (Source: St. Joseph's Primary School)